JamieGhassibi/practice_spanish/README.md

 # Practice Spanish App

-## Current use
+## Installation

-1. Download somewhere.
+0. Install git and hub.
+On MacOS and Linux, use `brew install git hub`
-2. Open a terminal to that location and run `python practice_spanish.py`.
+0. Pick/create a folder where you want to download these files.
-3. An English phrase will be presented.
-Translate it to Spanish aloud.
+0. Open a terminal and `cd` to the folder you just created.
-4. Press enter to see if you're correct.
+0. In the terminal, write `git clone https://github.com/jamieghassibi/practice_spanish`.
-5. Press enter again to see the next phrase.
+0. Open a terminal to the file and run `python practice_spanish.py`.